Space-Time FEM for the Vectorial Wave Equation under Consideration of Ohm's Law: A space-time finite element method in a tensor product

 \subsection{The finite element discretization}

-Next, we follow the same steps as \cite{HauserZank2023} to derive the finite element discretization.
+Next, we follow the same steps as \cite{HauserZank2023} to derive the finite element discretization, but include additional terms involving the conductivity $\sigma$.
 Let, for a moment, the initial condition $\vec\phi$ be zero.
-Then we insert \eqref {eqn:DefAh} into the discrete variational formulation (\ref{vf:H1_disc}) the integrals split into temporal and spatial matrices.
+Then we insert \eqref {eqn:DefAh} into the discrete variational formulation (\ref{vf:H1_disc}).
+Afterward, the integrals split into temporal and spatial matrices.
 Hence, the discrete variational formulation~\eqref{vf:H1_disc} is equivalent to the linear system

 with the temporal matrices

 for $\ell=0,\dots,N_t^2-1$, $\kappa=1,\dots,N_t^2$ and the spatial matrices

 for $k,l=1,\dots,N_x^\mathcal{N}.$ The degrees of freedom are ordered such that the vector of coefficients in \eqref{eqn:DefAh} reads as